cshimegi/data-visualization-api/README.md

 ## Installation from scratch
 ##### Notification
 If you want to install from scratch, please refer to branch **master**.
-If you just want to take a look at what this App is, please refer to branch **built**.

 ##### Steps
 * Step 1